Letchworth: Industry

 One of the most prominent industries to arrive in the town in the early years was the manufacture of corsets; the Spirella Company, an American business, founded its British subsidiary in the town in 1910.
 In 1912, they built the first phase of a large factory, the Spirella Building, designed by Cecil Hignett in the Arts and Crafts style.
 It was completed in 1920.
 The building's prominence in the town led to it being nicknamed "Castle Corset".
-During the Second World War, the factory was also involved in producing parachutes and decoding machinery.
+During the Second World War, the factory also produced parachutes and decoding machinery.

 The town attracted and developed a diverse range of industries.
 Other significant early businesses included: